heavyeyelid/virthttp/README.md

 }
 ```

-For more examples and usages references, see the [API documentation](https://github.com/ShinoYasx/HeavyEyelid/wiki/API-documentation)
+For more examples and a usage reference, see the [API documentation](https://github.com/ShinoYasx/HeavyEyelid/wiki/API-documentation)

 ## Building
 ### Dependencies *(debian packages)*